Difference Between Stock vs Inventory

 - Tyres without threads (Work in progress)

-Stock is a finished product ready to sell into a marketplace.
-Stock can also have raw material if the company sells raw material to customers.
+Stock is a finished product ready to sell in a marketplace.
+Stock can also have raw materials if the company sells raw materials to customers.

-A stock is valued at cost of acquisition or market price whichever is less.
-As stock gets sold it is removed from the balance sheet and recognized as revenue into the profit and loss statement.
+A stock is valued at the cost of acquisition or market price, whichever is less.
+As the stock gets sold, it is removed from the balance sheet and recognized as revenue in the profit and loss statement.

 - Tyre (Finished Product)